-Dr. Muñoz currently serves as Professor of Voice and Opera at the University of Delaware, and as President-Elect of The National Opera Association (NOA).
-Beginning in fall 2022, Isaí Jess Muñoz joins the leadership of the Boston Conservatory at Berklee College of Music as Chair of the Voice Department.
-From 2015-2021, he served as chair and senior editor of the Sacred in Opera Initiative— a division of the NOA that explores through research and performance, the interplay between music-drama and the ideologies of world religions.
+Dr. Muñoz serves the leadership of Boston Conservatory at Berklee as the Interim Dean of Music and Artistic Director of the Conservatory's Opera Innovators Series in partnership with Boston Lyric Opera.
+He is currently the President-Elect of the National Opera Association.
+Previously, Jess Muñoz served as Professor of Voice and Opera at the University of Delaware, and from 2015-2021, served as chair and senior editor of the Sacred in Opera Initiative— a division of the NOA that explores through research and performance, the interplay between music-drama and the ideologies of world religions.
 Dr. Muñoz is also a proud member of the NATS National Committee on Advocacy— an initiative geared to support inclusion and diversity in the fields of singing.
 In Fall 2018, Dr. Muñoz was named Associate Artistic and Executive Director at Musiktheater Bavaria (MTB) in Germany, which provides advanced singers and instrumentalists with mentorship from some of today's leading scholars and artists in the field of opera, musical theater, and early music.
 MTB’s students have gone on to win important competitions and secure positions in prestigious young artist programs, including the Metropolitan Opera National Council Auditions, the Jensen Foundation Competition, the Met’s Lindemann Young Artist Development Program, and the Merola Opera Program.

 For his ongoing creative activities in education and performance, Dr. Muñoz has been recognized by the National Endowment for the Arts, the American Prize, the National Opera Association, the National Association of Teachers of Singing, Delaware Division of the Arts and the National Foundation for Advancement in the Arts.
 As a much sought-after educator, he enthusiastically works with a vast array of students- from young collegiate singers to celebrity clients performing in music theatre, opera, and other varied areas of contemporary and classical commercial music.
 Actively maintaining a busy teaching studio in New York City and Delaware, students of Dr. Muñoz have appeared in opera houses throughout America, in the Broadway and National companies of many shows including, A Chorus Line, Chicago, Gypsy, Oklahoma, On The Town, Thoroughly Modern Millie, Finding Neverland, Jesus Christ Superstar, and on major recording labels including SONY, RCA, Atlantic, and Time Life.